Pro Bono Resources

 Pro Bono Clearinghouse

 The Clearinghouse matches eligible clients facing trademark issues with member attorneys who volunteer to provide services free of charge.
 A global initiative, it is the only program of its kind dedicated primarily to trademarks.

-The Clearinghouse serves low-income individuals, small- to medium-enterprises, not-for-profit, and nonprofit or charitable organizations with low operating budgets that might not otherwise have affordable access to legal assistance.
+The Clearinghouse serves low-income individuals, small- to medium-enterprises, and not-for-profit, and nonprofit or charitable organizations with low operating budgets that might not otherwise have affordable access to legal assistance.